pranithasurya/andpraSDE002/README.md

 - however, the website's redirect uri isn't working, the user will be authenticated but will not be redirected back to http://localhost:4400.

 ## Test Driven Development concepts
-Once the flask python server is running, you can access the following end points to test the script:
+Once the Flask server is running by executing above section, you can access the following end points to test the script:
 - Go to http://localhost:4400 to test the authentication to http://www.goodreads.com website (since it only supports native oauth in python)
 - Go to http://localhost:4400/quotes to test the retrieval and storing in a file the top 10 most popular quotes from Mark Twain